PNR 8100 class: Interior

-As of April 2022, only 3 8100 class DMUs, sets 8102, 8103, and 8104, are operational.

 Incidents and accidents

 After the inauguration of the 8100 class, multiple stoning incidents were recorded in February 2020.
 This happened again after multiple stoning incidents in December 2019 including a stoning incident to the 8000 class that were inaugurated in December 2019.
 Due to stoning incidents, the INKA DMUs stopped its operations however they were also involved at the stoning incidents.